Customizing the WordPress Admin Panel

 We’re basically removing the current admin navigation and then re-adding it with this function, so if you add something a custom post type later on, you’ll have to manually add it here.
 That makes this a bit of a hacky solution, so use it with caution.

-PS - We use Kentico CMS for our company website.
-It's great, but it has some security settings that make it hard to upload code samples.
+PS – We use Kentico CMS for some of our websites.
+It’s great, but it has some security settings that make it hard to upload code samples.
 Click here to download the code snippets.

 P.S.S – Looking for a Nashville web design company?
 That’s us!
 Drop us a line!